EUFAR/egads-gui/doc/source/description.rst

    :scale: 45 %
    :align: center

-The main window is composed of four parts, from up to down:
+The main window is composed of four parts, from top to bottom:

-* the first one is a menu bar with three menus - ``File``, ``Processings`` and ``About`` - allowing the user to open/save a file, launch a processing on more than one file, quit the software, display the different algorithms imbedded in EGADS, and display information about the software.
+* the first one is a menu bar with three menus - ``File``, ``Processing`` and ``About`` - allowing the user to open/save a file, launch a processing on more than one file, quit the software, display the different algorithms imbedded in EGADS, and display information about the software.
 * the second one is a bar containing 12 icons and giving access to different kind of functions and windows as the plot window or the metadata window.
 * the third one is a central widget whose purpose is to welcome the interface dedicated to NetCDF, NASA Ames and text files.
 * the last one is a footbar, used to display few information about the file actually loaded, like the name, the weight and the file conventions.